Adult Inpatient Services / Inpatient Services Unit

 The following evidence-based practices (EBPs) are used in this placement setting.
 Fellows generally have exposure to most of these EBPs though do not necessarily receive training or supervised experience in all of them.
-The EBPs include, as part of a recovery-oriented model of care: person-centered planning, peer support, supported housing, supported employment, strengths-based case management, integrated treatment for co-occurring disorders, social skills training, dialectical behavior therapy, cognitive behavior therapy, illness management and recovery, family psycho-education, and psychopharmacology.
+The EBPs include, as part of a recovery-oriented model of care: person-centered planning, peer support, supported housing, supported employment, psychodynamic therapy, strengths-based case management, integrated treatment for co-occurring disorders, social skills training, dialectical behavior therapy, cognitive behavior therapy, illness management and recovery, family psycho-education, and psychopharmacology.